Doonesbury by Garry Trudeau for March 14, 2012

 11. Crab hat rear

-Crabbyrino Premium Member about 12 years ago
+Crabbyrino Premium Member over 12 years ago

 Imagine, back room abortions again, millions of women getting mutilated, millions of women having to go through this, it isn’t “birth control”, it is control over your own body.
 KEEP YOUR LAWS OFF MY BODY AND MY DAUGHTER’S BODY, MY GRANDDAUGHTER’S BODY AND THE BODIES OF ANY OF MY SISTERS.